-- What do your findings mean for the field (practice, the general public, or other relevant entity)
+- What do your findings mean for the field (practice or other relevant entity)?

 Jot down some of the key ideas that are important for someone to understand, and think about how you would explain them to a 10-year-old.
 This means that you won’t use jargon; you’ll speak in non-technical language.

-You may have one graphic that will appear next to you as you talk.
-It will be there throughout the whole video, but you will not be able to see it as you talk or point to it.
+Video Graphic: You may have one graphic that will appear next to you as you talk.
+It will be there throughout the whole video, but as you talk, you will not be able to see it or point to it.
 It should be simple and easy to read.
-A figure or picture that captures the essence of what you’ve done in an easy to understand manner is better than a slide with text on it.
-Any text should be kept to a minimum and should be in a large, easy to read font, no smaller than 32 points.
+A figure or picture that captures the essence of what you’ve done in an easy-to-understand manner is better than a slide with text on it.
+Any text should be kept to a minimum and should be in a large, easy-to-read font, generally no smaller than 32 point.